 Most of the ingredient you need for Crock Pot Little Smokies should already be in your pantry.
 I like to get the Hillshire Farms Lit’l Smokies, which can be found by the hot dogs.

-How to Make Honey Garlic Crock Pot Little Smokies Appetizer
+How to Make Little Smokies in a Slow Cooker

 Making little smokies in the crock pot is as easy as mixing all the ingredients and pouring over the little smokies in the slow cooker.